mikecapsio/texturefast-docs/docs/vs/meshy-ai.md

 3. Clean the mesh or create a better UV unwrap if necessary.
 4. Upload the UV-unwrapped model to TextureFast.
 5. Describe the desired finish and generate a new Base Color.
-6. Extract the available PBR maps and download the PNG output.
+6. Extract the full PBR map set and download the PNG output.

 If the automatic unwrap is poor, fix it before generating.
 TextureFast maps the result to the UV layout you provide.